sghaskell/maps-plus/README.md

 ##### markerAnchor
 Comma separated string representing the coordinates of the "tip" of the icon (relative to its top left corner). **Default** ``15,50``

+##### popupAnchor
+Comma separated string representing the coordinates of the point from which popups will "open", relative to the icon anchor.

 ##### shadowSize
 Comma separated string representing the pixel width and height of the marker shadow.
 You typically don't need to change this value unless you increase or decrese the **markerSize**.
 Set to ``0,0`` to disable shadows. **Default** ``30,46``